-BIOS 332 Ecology and BIOS 334 Evolution

-These are good courses for students with AP biology credit and a relatively strong background in ecology or evolutionary biology.
-Students interested in these fields but less sure about their preparation can get exposure by taking the BIOS 213 Introductory Lab in Ecology and Evolution first.
+BIOS 332 Ecology (offered Fall only, 3 credit hours) and BIOS 334 Evolution (offered Spring only, 3 credit hours) These are good courses for students with AP biology credit and a relatively strong background in ecology or evolutionary biology.
+Students interested in these fields but less sure about their preparation can get exposure by taking BIOS 213 Introductory Lab in Ecology and Evolution first (offered both Fall and Spring, 2 credit hours).